gvwilson/thirdbit/src/fiction/iffy/index.md

 that she swore would warn them of anything toxic.
 Iffy slipped a few small tools into a waistbelt under her coat.
 If Aunt Naggie asked,
-she'd say that she hoped
-someone would have mending work she could do for a few rand while her foster mother haggled over onions, noodles, and soy.
+she'd say that someone might have mending she could do for a few rand while her foster mother haggled over onions and noodles.

 After dragging a shaver over her scalp and watching impatiently while Iffy did the same,